CSI-Pablo-DeJesus/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: The difference between 42 and "42" is that 42 is just an integer, "42" is a string.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: > means greater than,  < means lesser than, == means equal to, >= means greater than equal, and <= means lesser than equal.
 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer:  arr = [4, 3, -1, 4, 34]
+arr[4]

 What is the first index of an list?
 Why?

- - Answer:
+ - Answer: 0 because of the binary code

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: The plate is null because it does not have any sandwiches on it.

 Type down any class notes below this sentence: